-Coors bottles loudly proclaim the beer is "Born in the Rockies," and one can only imagine the icy mountain streams behind those sweet silver labels.
 Coors is a regional sector of the world's third-largest brewer, Molson Coors, and operates the largest single brewery facility in the world from its headquarters in Golden, Colorado.
-However, tragic circumstances almost caused the Coors family to lose its beer-brewing fortune, and after the heir lost his life.
+After the CEO of Coors – who was also heir to the Coors industry – tragically perished, however, the Coors family nearly los its beer-brewing fortune.

-The Coors beer family started brewing in the late 19th century, and made it through Prohibition relatively unscathed.
-What almost ruined the company, however, was the kidnapping and murder of Adolph Coors III in 1960.
-The crime got serious international attention, but even after after the Adolph Coors III murder was confirmed, the suspect remained at large.
-Eventually the killer, Joe Corbett, was tracked down in Canada after having spent months on the FBI's Most Wanted list.
+The Coors beer family started brewing in the late 19th century and pushed through Prohibition relatively unscathed.
+What almost decimated the company, however, was the abduction and slaughter of Adolph Coors III in 1960.
+The crime received substantial international attention, but even after after the CEO's death was confirmed, the suspect remained at large.
+Eventually, the culprit, Joe Corbett, was tracked down in Canada after having spent months on the FBI's Most Wanted list.

-On February 9, 1960, The CEO Of Coors Was Kidnapped On His Way To Work
+On February 9, 1960, The CEO Of Coors Was Abducted On His Way To Work

-Adolph "Ad" Coors got up at 5:30 am and drove to work at the family business on February 9, 1960, like he always did.
+Adolph "Ad" Coors woke up at 5:30 AM on February 9, 1960, and drove to work at the family business as per his usual routine.
 On the way, he stopped to help what looked like a motorist in distress.
-The motorist turned out to be Joseph Corbett — a kidnapper who planned to ransom the Coors heir.
+The motorist was actually Joseph Corbett, who planned to ransom the Coors heir.

-Corbett had been planning the kidnapping for years.
+Corbett had been planning the abduction for years.
 For days leading up to the crime, Corbett's car, a yellow Mercury, was seen in the area as he cased the route Coors drove every morning.
-On the morning of February 9, he was waiting for Coors at the bridge near Morrison, Colorado.
-When Coors stopped, something must have gone wrong.
-Instead of being kidnapped, Coors wound up dead.
+On the morning of February 9, he was waiting for Coors at a bridge near Morrison, Colorado.
+After Coors stopped, Corbett's plan quickly went awry – rather than being abducted, Coors was slain.

-His Wife Received A Ransom Note The Day After Her Husband Disappeared
+His Wife Received A Ransom Note The Next Day

 An estimated three hours after Coors encountered Corbett, his car was discovered by a milkman passing by the area.
-The car was still running and the milkman noticed a brownish stain on the bridge, a pair of glasses, and a hat.
-He called authorities, who soon identified the car as belonging to Ad Coors.
+The car was still running, and the milkman noticed a brownish stain, a pair of glasses, and a hat on the bridge.
+He called the authorities, who soon identified the car as that of Ad Coors.

-The FBI Conducted The Largest Manhunt Since The Kidnapping Of The Lindbergh Baby
+The FBI Conducted The Largest Manhunt Since The Lindbergh Baby